hmfaysal/hmfaysal-omega-theme/_posts/2018-04-14-Ansible-Style-Guide.md

 ---
 layout: post
 title: "e-Infrastructure Components that are Built to Last"
-description: ""
+description: "Green is the New Black"
-headline: "Improving the reusability of infrastructure components"
+headline: "Quality never goes out of style"
 category: blog
 tags:
   - community